SC 101 – Conformity and Rebellion

 Professor of Sociology

-I studied international development at UW-Green Bay, then social change at the U. Michigan.
-What I learned is that fiery leaders and radical policies and new technology can bring change, but the nature of that change will depend on how large masses of ordinary people understand and react to their everyday world.
-Hence a course in conformity and rebellion: it all starts with us.
+I studied international development at UW-Green Bay, then social change at Michigan.
+I learned that fiery leaders and radical policies and new technology can bring change, but the nature of the change depends on how ordinary people see and react to their everyday world.
+Hence, a course in conformity and rebellion: it all starts with us.
 You want to be free?
 Free your neighbor.

 Meet Your Writing Fellow

 Hi!
 My name is Chelsea Hamerlinck and I will be your Writing Fellow for Mark Freyberg’s SC Class!
 I am from Davenport, Iowa, which is along the Mississippi River.
 I will be a Senior for the 2015-2016 school year, and I am extremely excited to get to meet and work with all of you this coming Fall!
 This will be my second year as a Writing Fellow, and I enjoyed it very much last year!
 I am easy to get along with and always willing to help others.
 I will be here to help you not only with classes, but adjusting to college as well.

 Since coming to Simpson College I have been involved in cheerleading, Wesley Service Scholars, work study, and have become President of the Simpson College Cancer Awareness Club.
 I am a Criminal Justice and Psychology double major with minors in Sociology and Social Work.
 During the summer I interned at the Scott County Juvenile Detention Center.

 I like to consider myself a very outgoing and friendly person and cannot wait to help you all make the transition to college life as painless and stress free as possible.
 If you have any questions about me or Simpson, feel free to look me up on Facebook!
 I look forward to getting to know all of you in August!